Rickets is a disorder caused by a lack of vitamin D, calcium, or phosphate. It leads to softening and weakening of the bones.

 - Muscle cramps

-- Short stature (adults less than 5 feet tall)
+- Short stature (adults less than 5 feet or 1.52 meters tall)

-A physical exam reveals tenderness or pain in the bones, rather than in the joints or muscles.
+A physical exam reveals tenderness or pain in the bones, but not in the joints or muscles.

 The following tests may help diagnose rickets: